 Back when graphic design first became a fundamental part of marketing, artists focused mostly on designing logos and advertising media for their clients in the form of leaflets and banners.
 Graphic design was an occasional purchase, but today, it’s a consistent part of a solid branding strategy.
 In fact, some of the best companies in the world use graphic design every day with their social media marketing and content marketing efforts.

 In a world where customers want to build stronger, more unique connections with companies, stock photography and dime-a-dozen images won’t do.
-Graphic designers now have the power to set organisations apart in the digital landscape, with visuals that can capture the attention of an entire audience.
+Graphic designers now have the power to set organisations apart in the digital landscape, with visuals and brand photography that can capture the attention of an entire audience.

 3. New channels to explore